 Ice, snow and extreme cold events may not be the first things that come to mind when considering severe weather.
 However, they can be just as deadly as extreme heat.

 As with extreme heat, extreme cold has a variable definition depending on the location and acclimatization of the population to those temperatures.
 For example, people who live in a temperate state such as Florida may find 50 degrees chilly or cold, while those who live in colder states such as Minnesota may find 50 degrees to be comfortable or even warm.
 People who are unhoused or live in housing not built to withstand cold will face increasingly complex challenges to staying warm.
 But extreme temperatures are not the only risk; ice and snow can also cause significant damage.

 How to Help

 - Consider unconventional funding opportunities.
 Some projects that could have an outsized impact on extreme cold and climate change may not qualify for traditional funding.
-Private philanthropy has opportunities to invest in projects like urban forestry, resilient critical infrastructure and systems, unconventional public transit, warming centers and other projects that may make a significant impact on extreme cold events either by mitigating the effects of climate change or by minimizing the impact from cold weather events.
+Private philanthropy has opportunities to invest in projects like urban forestry, resilient critical infrastructure and systems, public transit, warming centers, and other projects that may make a significant impact on extreme cold events either by mitigating the effects of climate change or by minimizing the impact from cold weather events.

 - Support projects that invest in critical infrastructure and systems.
-Critical infrastructure and systems – electricity, natural gas and power generation in particular – are key to ensuring the continued operation of Heating, Ventilation and Air Conditioning (HVAC) systems.
+Critical infrastructure and systems – electricity, natural gas and power generation, in particular – are key to ensuring the continued operation of heating, ventilation and air conditioning (HVAC) systems.
 These systems are essential to maintaining optimal temperatures during extreme cold, particularly for those who are vulnerable because of age, disability and functional needs, or other conditions.